swiftlang/swift/docs/Android.md

 ```
 $ utils/build-script \
     -R \                                # Build in ReleaseAssert mode.
     --android \                         # Build for Android.
-    --android-ndk ~/android-ndk-r10e \             # Path to an Android NDK.
+    --android-ndk ~/android-ndk-r11c \  # Path to an Android NDK.
-    --android-ndk-version 21 \                     # The NDK version to use.
-Must be 21 or greater.
+    --android-api-level 21 \            # The Android API level to target.
+Swift only supports 21 or greater.
     --android-icu-uc ~/libicu-android/armeabi-v7a/libicuuc.so \
     --android-icu-uc-include ~/libicu-android/armeabi-v7a/icu/source/common \
     --android-icu-i18n ~/libicu-android/armeabi-v7a/libicui18n.so \